Nicolas Rashevsky: Biography

 In 1917, Nicolas Rashevsky joined the White Russian Navy and in 1920 he and his wife, Countess Emily had to flee for their lives to Constantinople where he taught at the American College.
 In 1921 they moved to Prague where he taught both special and general relativity.

 From Prague, he moved in the 1930s to Paris, France, and then to New York, Pittsburgh and Chicago, USA.
 His life has been dedicated to the science that he founded, Mathematical Biology, and his wife Emily was very supportive and appreciative of his scientific efforts, accompanying him at the scientific meetings that he either initiated or attended.

-He cut a tall, impressive figure with a slight Eastern European accent, but a clear voice and thought to the very day when in 1972 he died from a heart attack caused by coronary heart disease.
-His generosity was very well known and is often recognized in print by former associates or visitors.
-As the Chief Editor of BMB he had a declared policy of helping the authors to optimize their presentation of submitted papers, as well as proving many valuable suggestions to the submitting authors.
+He was a tall man with a slight Eastern European accent and remained cognitively active until his death from coronary artery disease in 1972.
+His generosity has been noted by former associates and visitors.
+As Chief Editor of BMB, he had a policy of assisting authors with the presentation of their papers and providing suggestions on submissions.

 His suggested detailed changes, additions and further developments were like a real `gold mine' for the submitting authors.
 He managed to stay aloof of all science `politics' most of the time, even in very adverse circumstances such as those during the McCarthy era when completely unfounded political accusations were made about one or two members of his close research group.
 Not unlike another American theoretical physicist Robert Oppenheimer, he then had much to lose for his loyal support of the wrongly accused researcher in his group.